Section 5. Responsible Use of Tobacco, Alcohol, and Other Drugs

 Alcohol Use

 Brandeis University upholds and supports local, state and federal laws with regard to alcoholic beverages.
 Students of legal drinking age may choose to drink within stated campus guidelines and in accordance with procedures for event sponsorship.
-Brandeis students are reminded that they are responsible for the conduct of their guests.
+Brandeis students are reminded that they are responsible for the conduct of their visitors.

 The University Mail Services will not accept deliveries from common carriers that contain alcohol.
 If Mail Services receives a package with alcohol, the package will be returned to the sender.